open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

     - Add the current value to the cumulative counter
     - Output a new cumulative point with the original start time and current last seen time and count.
+  - if the current point precedes the start time, then drop this point.
+    Note: there are algorithms which can deal with late arriving points.
   - if the next point does NOT align with the expected next-time window, then reset the counter following the same steps performed as if the current point was the first point seen.